jlangston/kubernetes-secret-rails/README.md

 Simply use `Rails.application.secrets.kubernetes` to access all the secrets you have on kubenetes.

-This will work with Google Container Engine as well.
+This will work with Google Container Engine out of the box.

 ## Development